MiniXC/typst-projects/thesis/chapters/08_dist.typ

 The correlations observed between TTSDS factor scores and subjective evaluation metrics across these temporal stages are depicted in @fig:fig_ttsds1_factor_correlation.
 Our results show that the TTSDS score, computed as an unweighted average of factors, consistently correlates well with human evaluations, with Spearman coefficients from 0.60 to 0.83.
 This is in contrast to the baseline MOS predictors, which achieve mixed results, performing well on some datasets but poorly on others, indicating a lack of generalisation.

-#figure(grid(columns: 2, row-gutter: 2mm, column-gutter: 1mm,
+#figure(grid(columns: 2, row-gutter: 2mm, column-gutter: 4mm,
   image("../figures/8/overtime.png", width: 100%),
   image("../figures/8/wilcoxon.png", width: 100%),
-  [a) Development of factor score correlation coeffi- cients over time from early speech synthesis (Blizzard’08) to the latest systems (TTS Arena).], [b) Results of Wilcoxon signed-rank tests between systems' extracted features for the TTS Arena dataset.],),
+  [a) Development of factor score correlation coefficients over time.], [b) Results of Wilcoxon signed-rank tests between systems.],),
   placement: top,
   caption: [Factor scores over time and Wilcoxon signed-rank test.], ) <fig_overtime>